 Coffee Market Report April 15 2019

-The Certified washed Arabica coffee stocks held against the New York exchange registered a decrease by 1,915 bags yesterday, to set these stocks at 2,483,254 bags.
-There was an increase of 4,699 bags to the number of bags pending grading for this exchange; to register these pending grading stocks at 7,897 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were unchanged yesterday, to set these stocks at 2,493,082 bags.
+The number of bags pending grading for the exchange posted an increase of 319 bags; to register these pending grading stocks at 5,959 bags.

-It was a mostly softer day on the commodity markets yesterday, the latest round of economic data to come from USA saw an improvement in sentiment and the US Dollar gained territory against a basket of other currencies.
-The decision by the European Union to extend the Brexit deadline similarly provided a boost to investor confidence.
-It was a softer day for the Oil markets, Sugar, Cocoa, Coffee, Cotton, Copper, Orange Juice, Corn, Soybean, Gold, Silver, Platinum and Palladium markets, with Wheat the only positive close on the day.
-The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 1.13% lower; to see this index registered at 407.72.
-The day starts with the U.S. Dollar trading at 1.307 to Sterling, at 1.128 to the Euro and with the US Dollar buying 3.857 Brazilian Real.
+It was a mixed day for the commodity markets yesterday, the Oil markets had a stronger day amidst concerns of prospective OPEC supply reduction and the rising conflict in Libya.
+The US Dollar had a softer day against a basket of other major currencies.
+It was a positive finish in the Oil markets, Cocoa, Cotton, Copper, Soiybean, Cold, Silver, Platinum and Palladium markets.
+It was a significantly softer day for Orange Juice, and a lower close for Sugar, Wheat, and Corn markets, The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is flat on the day; to see this index registered at 412.33.
+The day starts with the U.S. Dollar trading at 1.307 to Sterling, at 1.126 to the Euro and with the US Dollar buying 3.848 Brazilian Real.

 London Robusta US$/MT New York Arabica Usc/Lb.

 MAY 1,426 + 6 MAY 92.95 - 0.25